landonpierce/azure-ad-b2c-learning-collection/README.md

-# azure-ad-b2c-learning-collection
+# Azure AD B2C Learning Collection

 Azure AD B2C is a product designed to facilitate logins for your end user application.
 It is part of the Microsoft Identity Platform and has very similar features to mainstream Azure AD, but also has many differences.
-This repository is an organized collection of materials I'd recommend reviewing in order to learn how to use Azure AD B2C for user's that are both getting started, and also implementing more complicated scenarios.
+This repository is an organized collection of materials I'd recommend reviewing in order to learn how to use Azure AD B2C.
+If you already have a grasp of the basics, feel free to skip down to the more complex topics.

 ## Getting Started